Teaching and Teacher Leadership

 Masters of Engineering (MEng)

 The majority of masters courses require a thesis or dissertation to graduate in addition to any coursework.
 In the UK, most masters courses are a year in length, apart from some professional masters courses such as Masters of Architecture (MArch) which are generally between two and three years.
-Most masters courses in the US are also a year in length and many masters courses in Europe are two years in length.
+Most masters courses in the US are two years in duration, as are many masters courses in Europe .

 MA, MSc and MPhil